InfinityIntegral/SGEXTN/README.md

-# SGEXTN ("SG" Extension for C++, Qt, and OpenGL)
+# SGEXTN ("SG" Extension for C++ and Qt)

 ## About this project
 This is a template application to make building applications in Qt easier.
 It internally uses Qt Quick but SGEXTN functions are designed for imperative UI, similar to QWidget and different from Qt Quick's declarative UI.
 There is also a wide variety of primitive structs that allow you to group, store, and use data more easily in addition to file system usage methods.

 "SG" refers to Singapore, my home country.
 It does not reference the Qt Quick scene graph.
 SGEXTN is designed to let you not worry about the scene graph and instead use it like a customised, GPU-accelerated version of QWidget.

-For OpenGL support, you should subclass QQuickItem and use QSGGeometryNode for rendering.
+For shader support, you should subclass QQuickItem and use QSGGeometryNode for rendering.
 Since rendering is a highly customised process, SGEXTN does not simplify it and you are expected to use the Qt Quick API without any SGEXTN layer over it.
 SGEXTN does not modify scene graph internals (again, "SG" is Singapore, my home country, not the short form for scene graph) and is fully compatible with custom rendering.
+Note that you should use QSB and not raw OpenGL for maximum cross platform ability.

 Documentation is included in the form of comments in header files.